Azure/azure-docs-sdk-java/docs-ref-services/latest/storage.md

 The overwrite flag interpreted and overwrite operation are reversed in `DataLakeFileClient.flush(long)` and `DataLakeFileClient.flush(long, bool)` functions.
 No other behaviors of the library call into these methods.
 This results in overwriting an object in Storage when the user did not intend to, and failing to overwrite when intended.

-Issue in Github: link here
+Issue in GitHub: link here

 #### Issue details
 | Client library | Versions affected | Issue fixed in version | Required action |